-An advance letter, with a copy of the 'What Scotland thinks' respondent leaflet enclosed, should be sent to each selected address.
+An advance letter (with a copy of the 'What Scotland thinks' respondent leaflet enclosed) should be sent to each selected address.
 Over the years, most interviewers have said that they prefer this to a completely 'cold call', and most respondents prefer some advance notice.
 Bear in mind, however, that since we do not know in advance who will be selected for interview, the letter does not always reach the selected person.
-We can't do much about this, except let you have copies to show and leave behind.
-We have added the ScotCen logo and 'THIS IS NOT A CIRCULAR' to the envelopes we are providing to send the advance letters out in, as interviewers have suggested this might encourage people to open it.
+We can't do much about this, except make sure you have copies to show and leave behind.
+The ScotCen logo and 'THIS IS NOT A CIRCULAR' appear on the envelopes that the advance letters are sent out in; interviewers have suggested this might encourage people to open it.
 The procedures you should follow are:

-- Check that you have been supplied with enough pre-stamped envelopes, leaflets, and advance letters with mail-merged addresses for each serial number in your assignment (the address will show through the 'window' of the envelope). - Write in your name and ID number clearly in the space at the top of every letter so that respondents know who is going to be visiting them (but don't add your address or phone number, as potential respondents might contact you and refuse even before you have a chance to meet them). - Post letters to arrive around two days before you plan to make your first visit (you may find it helpful to note the day of posting on the ARF).
+- Check that you have been supplied with enough first class pre-stamped envelopes, leaflets, and advance letters with mail-merged addresses for each serial number in your assignment (the address will show through the 'window' of the envelope). - Write in your name and ID number clearly in the space at the top of every letter so that respondents know who is going to be visiting them (but don't add your address or phone number, as potential respondents might contact you and refuse even before you have a chance to meet them). - Post letters to arrive a few days before you plan to make your first visit (you may find it helpful to note the day of posting on the ARF).